Thursday, 28 May 2026

 A modern equivalent for adults

 Gimson's Heroes is a book of fifty biographies of British heroes.
 Days of Glory is more expansive and includes incidents as well as biographies.
-However, in four instances the subject is exactly the same, namely
+However, in at least five instances the subject is exactly the same, namely

 King Alfred the Great